-Do you want to start your own blog?
-This step by step guide is for everyone who wants to launch a successful website or blog.
+Do you want to start your blog?
+This step-by-step guide is for anyone wishing to launch a successful website or blog.

-The tutorial is 14,000+ words long!
+The tutorial is long!
 Make yourself comfortable and save it for future reference.
 In this tutorial, you will learn:

 - How to Choose Your Domain Name